HW-PlayersPatch/File_Share/ChangeLists/Build 10 Change List.md

 * The RU available on each mission has been tweaked to account for the Kushan research cost changes below.

 ## Balance
 * After the big Homeworld 3 announcement, we decided to release build 10 early.
-Some balance changes are experimental and may be reverted in the next build.
+Some balance changes are experimental and may be altered in the next build.
 A detailed balance change list will be included with build 11.